GoogleCloudPlatform/cloud-sql-go-connector/README.md

 *Warning*: This project is experimental, and is not an officially supported Google product.

-The _Cloud SQL Go Connector_ provides IAM authorization to an app's connections to a Cloud SQL instance.
-It provides connection level authorization only; it _does not_ provide a network path to an instance that doesn't already exist (ie. you will still be unable to connect via Private IP without access to the correct VPC).
-For more information, see
-[About the Cloud SQL Auth proxy][about-proxy].
+The _Cloud SQL Go Connector_ provides strong encryption and IAM authorization to an application's connections to a Cloud SQL instance.
+It provides connection level authorization only; it _does not_ provide a network path to an instance that doesn't already exist (i.e. you will still be unable to connect to an instance's Private IP without access to the correct VPC).
+For more information see [About the Cloud SQL Auth proxy][about-proxy].

 [about-proxy]: https://cloud.google.com/sql/docs/mysql/sql-proxy

-The _Cloud SQL Go Connector_ is an experimental new version of the [Cloud SQL proxy dialer]().
-It's API is considered unstable and may change in the future.
+The _Cloud SQL Go Connector_ is an experimental new version of the [Cloud SQL proxy dialer](dialer).
+Its API is considered unstable and may change in the future.
 Please use at your own risk.

 [proxy-dialer]: https://github.com/GoogleCloudPlatform/cloudsql-proxy/tree/main/proxy#cloud-sql-proxy-dialer-for-go